-Parking is very limited at UC Berkeley during Commencement season.
-Public parking will be available at attendant-controlled lots for $10-$15.
+Parking is very limited at UC Berkeley during commencement season.
+Public parking will be available at attendant-controlled campus lots for $10, credit card only (no cash accepted).
 Drivers must purchase a permit to be displayed on the dashboard.
-UCB Parking & Transportation will sell parking at the following locations: Foothill Lot (Hearst Ave, east of Highland Ave.), Lower Hearst Structure Level 2 (Hearst Ave. and Scenic Ave.), and RSF Garage (Bancroft Way, below Telegraph Ave.) for $10, as well as the Lower Sproul Garage (Bancroft Way, below Telegraph Ave.) for $15.
-The Lower Sproul, RSF, and Sather Gate (below) lots are the nearest lots to Zellerbach Auditorium.
+UCB Parking & Transportation will sell parking at the following locations: Foothill Lot (Hearst Ave, east of Highland Ave.), Lower Hearst Structure Level 2 (Hearst Ave. and Scenic Ave.), and Lower Sproul Garage (Bancroft Way, below Telegraph Ave.).
+The Lower Sproul and Sather Gate (below) lots are the nearest lots to Zellerbach Hall.

 The City of Berkeley Maxwell Stadium Garage (on Gayley, next to the Greek Theatre) and Sather Gate Garage (west of Telegraph Ave. between Channing Way and Durant Ave.) may also be available.
 Please observe and obey parking signs and regulations.
 Each campus lot will display the most up-to-date information on the sign at the entrance.
 See the Parking & Transportation site for more info.